 Live classes, e.g. cooking classes, croquis drawing, poem writing, journaling exercises:

 - If your team is keen on doing something beyond the screen together, you can book a live class to learn a creative skill – or encourage someone from your team with hidden talents within the arts to host an activity themselves!
 Learning something new together is a great way to create common ground.

-Live entertainment, e.g. magician, hypnotist, comedian or artist:
+Live entertainment, e.g. magician, hypnotist, comedian, or artist:

-- If your team just want to let loose, not use their brains, but still share an experience beyond work, hiring a live entertainer might be the right choice.
+- If your team just wants to let loose, not use their brains, but still share an experience beyond work, hiring a live entertainer might be the right choice.
 Having your team be baffled by how they got tricked by the magician or hypnotist will be the talking points for ages!

 Final point: don’t let it get boring.

 Keep the type and format of the activities varied, so you don’t repeat the same activity again and again and avoid boring your team (we all reach a threshold of how many quizzes we can bear!)
 Other than that, your task is simply to make sure that they have fun and get to know each other.
 Ready, set, go!